juanibiapina/gob/docs/cli.md

 **Notes:**
 - ⚠️ **Destructive command** - stops ALL jobs and removes ALL metadata
 - Uses SIGTERM (graceful) not SIGKILL
-- If jobs don't respond to SIGTERM, use `gob stop--force` individually first
+- If jobs don't respond to SIGTERM, use `gob stop --force` individually first
 - Useful for cleaning up test environments or complete resets

 ---